Skip to main content

 Born in China, preserved by Japan

 The history of matcha began in China between the 7th and 13th centuries.
 During the Tang and Song dynasties, the Chinese produced tea compressed into cakes, which were ground into powder and then whisked into hot water: this was the direct predecessor of matcha.
-In the 12th century, the Buddhist monk Eisai brought this practice to Japan, where it became deeply rooted in the culture and formed the foundation of the tea ceremony, the chanoyu.
+In the 12th century, the Buddhist monk Eisai brought this practice to Japan, where it became deeply rooted in the culture and formed the foundation of the tea ceremony, known as chanoyu.

 1391: The decree that changed everything

 Japan, for its part, continues on its current path.
 Unfazed by this imperial decree, it retained the steaming method, refined its tea culture over the centuries, and preserved an art that the rest of the world had abandoned.
-That is why, today, matcha is an exclusively Japanese specialty.
-Not because Japan invented it, but because it is the only country to have preserved it.
+That is why, today, matcha is an exclusively Japanese specialty—not because Japan invented it, but because it is the only country to have preserved it.

-Matcha is not just powdered green tea.
+Matcha is not simply powdered green tea.
 It is a tradition dating back more than 800 years, one that Japan is the only country in the world to have preserved, and it is this historical distinction that makes it unique and irreplaceable.

 3. How is matcha made?